backstage/backstage/REVIEWING.md

 #### Output Types

 An output type is one that the user receives from the packages.
-One of the most obvious examples here are the top-level exports from the package itself, but it also includes function return types.
+One of the most obvious examples here are the top-level exports from the package itself, but it also includes for example function return types.

-The following is an example where both `useSize` and `Size` are output types:
+The following is an example where both `useBox` and `Box` are output types:

 ```ts
 type Box = {